thebatking/juliar/docs/source/docs_commands.rst

 \*factorial \*
 ----------------

-Description: This value easily finds factorial of the number using tail-recursion.
+Description: This command easily finds factorial of number or numers.

 Input: Number (Number of factorial)